-And hosting a webinar is undoubtedly one of the best ways to interact with your leads, engage them, and ultimately move them further down the sales funnel.
+Webinar software is one of the best ways to engage with leads and move them down the sales funnel.

-While webinars themselves are a great way to combine web conferencing and marketing automation, the devil is in the details:
+While webinars themselves are a great way to combine video conferencing and marketing automation, the devil is in the details:

 - What is the waiting room experience for your viewers?

-- How easy is it for viewers to download the plugin and join the meeting?
+- How easily can viewers download the plugin and join the meeting?

 - How many presenters can you have at one time?